ldynia/learning-api-styles/src/network/README.md

        keyUsage=keyCertSign,cRLSign")'
 ```

-At this point, as shown in the next code, the administrator of the server chooses an issuing CA, generates a certificate signing request (`server.csr`) for its server, and sends it to the issuing CA for signing.
+At this point, as shown in the next block, the administrator of the server chooses an issuing CA, gener
+ates a certificate signing request (`server.csr`) for its server, and sends `server.csr` to the issuing CA for signing.

 ```bash
 docker compose exec server bash -c \